 DnD classes 5E

-Each of the DnD classes has different rules for a DnD level up.
-If you’re looking to level up a character with a specific class, it might be helpful to have their relevant guide open alongside this one.
+Each of the DnD classes gains different abilities each time it levels up.
+If you’re looking to level up a character with a specific class, it will be helpful to have their relevant guide open alongside this one.

 Here’s a list of DnD classes 5E: